Deccan painting: Early period, to 1600

-Some of the earliest surviving paintings are the twelve illustrations of a manuscript Tarif-i-Hussain Shahi, an epic-style poem on the life of Sultan Hussain Nizam Shah I of Ahmadnagar, leader of the Deccan alliance that defeated the Vijayanagara Empire.
+Some of the earliest surviving paintings are the twelve illustrations of a manuscript Tarif-i Husain Shahi, an epic-style poem on the life of Sultan Hussain Nizam Shah I of Ahmadnagar, leader of the Deccan alliance that defeated the Vijayanagara Empire.
 The manuscript was commissioned by his widow when she was acting as regent c.
 1565–69, and is now in the Bharat Itihas Sanshodhak Mandal, Pune.
 Six of the paintings, most unusually for India, show the queen prominently beside her husband, and another a traditional female-centred scene.
 Most of the portraits of the queen were scratched out or overpainted after her son Murtaza Nizam Shah I rebelled and imprisoned her in 1569.

 There are 400–800 illustrations in the Bijapur manuscript Nujum-ul-Ulum (Stars of Science), an astronomical and astrological encyclopaedia of 1570–71, in the Chester Beatty Library, Dublin.

 Ragamala paintings, sets illustrating (by evoking their moods) the various raga musical forms, appear to have been an innovation of the Deccan.
 There is a large dispersed group, probably originally forming several sets, of late sixteenth-century Ragamala paintings, which has been much discussed.
 They are similar in style, but by several different hands and with a considerable range of quality, with the best "among the most beautiful Indian paintings from any period".
 They were probably made for Hindu patrons, and may have been produced in a provincial centre well away from the capitals.
 There were a number of Hindu rajas in the northern Deccan, feudatories of the sultans.

 By about 1590 styles at the courts of Ahmadnagar and Bijapur had reached a brilliant maturity, The "decadent fancifulness" of the Lady with the Myna Bird and the young Ibrahim Adil Shah II hawking, both illustrated here, are famous examples of Deccani distinctiveness.